metacpan/metacpan-cpan-extracted/distros/G/Getopt-EX-Hashed/README.md

     has [ 'left', 'right' ] => ( spec => "=i" );

+If the number of parameter is not even, first parameter is taken as `spec`.
+So the above example can be written as this:

+    has [ 'left', 'right' ] => "=i";

 If the name start with plus (`+`), given parameters are added to current value.

     has '+left' => ( default => 1 );

-If the number of parameter is not even, first parameter is taken as `spec`.

 Following parameters are available.